Bomingmiao/Advlogo/README.md

 }
 ```

-## Contact Us
-If you have any problem about this work, please feel free to reach us out at `huanghao@stu.pku.edu.cn`.

 ## License

 The project is only free for academic research purposes, but needs authorization forcommerce.
-For commerce permission, please contact wyt@pku.edu.cn.
+For commerce permission, please contact bomingmiao@gmail.com.